thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "Approximately ninety minutes.
 Sufficient time to demonstrate the primary capabilities without causing undue concern to your air traffic control."

 Freitas lifted the suit from its storage straps.
-The material was unlike anything he had encountered - lighter than his standard flight suit but with an integrated quality that suggested advanced manufacturing.
-The helmet was similarly alien, with a visor that seemed to be made of a single piece of transparent material.
+The material was unlike anything he had encountered - lighter than his standard flight suit but with an integrated quality suggesting advanced manufacturing.
+The helmet was similarly alien, with a visor that seemed made from a single piece of transparent material.

-> "Lieutenant," came HARBINGER's voice as he examined the equipment, "I should mention that this flight will expose you to capabilities that are classified at levels beyond your current clearance.
+> "Lieutenant," came HARBINGER's voice as he examined the equipment, "I should mention that this flight will expose you to capabilities classified beyond your current clearance.
 Once you have experienced what these aircraft can accomplish, you will be bound by the same discretion requirements that govern Portugal's evaluation of our offer."

 The warning gave Freitas pause.
-He was being invited to cross a line from which there might be no return - to become part of the secret that Portugal was wrestling with at the highest levels of government.
+He was being invited to cross a line from which there might be no return - to become part of the secret Portugal was wrestling with.

 But the opportunity to fly the most advanced aircraft ever built proved irresistible.